tballison/commoncrawl-fetcher-lite/README.md

 ## Roadmap

-Some features that could be added.
+Some features that could be added are included below.

 Please open issues to help prioritize future development.

 1. Allow reads and writes in `S3`.
 2. Add more features to the record selector -- handle numeric values (e.g. `int`) and allow for `gt`, `gte` and `range` options